RylexOff/Prout-Script/README.md

 ## Description

 This repository contains the "Prout" script, created by RylexOff.
 It's a playful prank script designed to add some humor to your interactions.
 When executed on a Windows 10 or 11 system, it performs actions to increase the volume to the maximum and open a specific webpage.
-Use it responsibly and with the consent of the target for light-hearted fun.

 This script can be used as-is to add a touch of humor.
 The chosen video is a humorous version of the fart scene from Shrek, as we appreciate quirky humor.
 That's why it's called the "prout-script".